 Spain's prime minister, Mariano Rajoy, remained staid in the face of mounting evidence of financial and political corruption.
 On July 15, 2013, the Popular Party’s (PP) former treasurer, Luis Bárcenas, went public with documents and text messages implicating party leaders—including Mr. Rajoy—of receiving and distributing illegal funds.

-On the eve of one of Spain's most important religious festivals honoring St. James, which takes place every year on July 25, at least 79 people died and more than 140 were injured when a train derailed on the outskirts of Santiago de Compostela.
+In 2013 on the eve of one of Spain's most important religious festivals honoring St. James, which takes place every year on July 25, at least 79 people died and more than 140 were injured when a train derailed on the outskirts of Santiago de Compostela.
 The greatest loss of life for the country in 40 years, the accident is under judicial and civil investigation.
 Preliminary black box data indicated that the train was travelling at more than twice the speed limit for that stretch of track when it derailed.

 Information Please® Database, © 2007 Pearson Education, Inc. All rights reserved.